centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- Fix an issue with report publication that could cause LDAP users or local users without passwords to not receive the email
+- Fixed an issue with report publication that could cause LDAP users or local users without passwords to not receive the email

 ### 22.04.2